joelheng2410/myfirstrepo/README.md

 # myfirstrepo
-Learning to create my first repository
+Learning to create my first repository.
 This is a sample project